SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Still_an_Extraordinary_Power_but_for_How_Much_Longer/index.md

 title: "Still an Extraordinary Power, but for How Much Longer?
 The United States in World Finance"
 description: "By Eric Helleiner"
 datetext: "2000"
 excerpt: "Helleiner, Eric.
-In Strange Power: Shaping the Parameters of International Relations and International Political Economy, edited by Thomas Lawton, James Rosenau, Amy C. Verdun, 251-270.
+In Strange Power: Shaping the Parameters of International Relations and International Political Economy, Thomas Lawton, James Rosenau, Amy C. Verdun, editors.
+251-270.
 London: Routledge, 2000."
 excerpt2: ""
 excerpt3: "Keywords: Structural Power, Power; Money and Finance; United States"